 - Windows 10 or any newer Linux OS (We’re going to use Win10 with Linux containers through the series)

-- Docker for Windows 10
+- Docker Desktop for Windows

-- Continuous Integration Server
+- A Continuous Integration Server